pcarleton/pcarleton.github.io/_drafts/morse-to-emoji.md

 UTF-16 uses 1 or 2 8-bit bytes.
 It sacrifices a range of numbers in order to encode some code points as 2 bytes rather than one.
 For the 2 byte characters, it subtracts a number from it to get a 20 bit number, it then splits those 20 bits between 2 bytes and adds a particular number to it.
 This means there is a range of values that are reserved for UTF-16.

 UTF-8 is a variable-length encoding with 8 bit units.
 It was developed in by Ken Thompson and Rob Pike.
 For ASCII characters, all the bits are the same.
 For a unicode code point, there is first a "header" character followed by "continuation" bytes.
 The header character has between 2 and 4 high bits set to 1 followed by a 0.
 The number of 1's corresponds to the total length of the code point in bytes.
 The continuation byte has a leading "10" in the highest order bits.
-The bits other than the ones used for this header/continuation information are used to encode the "code point" number for the character.
+The bits other than the ones used for the header/continuation information are used to encode the "code point" number for the character.
 I recommend [the table on Wikipedia][utf8-encoding-table] which color codes header, continuation and code point bits.

 There are several nice things about this format.
 First, the header information tells you the length of the character, so you are not dependent on reading a subsequent byte to tell you the character is over.
-Second, picking up a string of bytes midway through means you will lose a maximum of 1 character (In the worst case, you pick up a continuation byte, and you just discard it until you get a "header" byte or an ASCII byte.)
+Second, picking up a string of bytes midway through means you will lose a maximum of 1 character (In the worst case, you pick up a continuation byte, and you just discard it until you get the next "header" byte or an ASCII byte.)

 Originally, UTF8 characters supported up to 6 bytes, and 2 billion valid code points (Although there are 48 possible bits, only 31 are available for encoding separate code points since the other 16 are used for header/continuation).
-This was limited to 4 bytes in order to have compatibility with utf-16.
-In addition to limiting to 4 bytes, several code points were invalidated in order to avoid conflicts with UTF-16.
+This was limited to 4 bytes in order to have compatibility with UTF-16.
+In addition to limiting to 4 bytes, several code points in the lower ranges were deemed invalid since they would interfere with the [UTF-16 surrogate pairs][utf-16-surrogate].

 As of this writing, UTF-8 is used by 88.7% of all websites according to [w3techs.com][utf8-percent].

 # Further Reading

-* [Best of Interface Age Volume 2: General Purpose Software (PDF)][boi] - This has an article called "Inside ASCII" with some interesting insights into the decisions that went into it.
+* [Best of Interface Age Volume 2: General Purpose Software (PDF)][boi] - This has an article called "Inside ASCII" with some interesting insights into the decisions that went into the ASCII encoding.

 * [History of the ITU](http://www.itu.int/en/history/Pages/DiscoverITUsHistory.aspx)